 - (a) The same had relied upon another decision of the Tribunal in the case of Cricket Club of India, which has since been affirmed by the Supreme Court in Calcutta Club.
 However, while doing so the Supreme Court has held that the principle of mutuality would not apply to a unincorporated club or association.
 The PMT-JV being an unincorporated association of persons, the principle of mutuality was inapplicable for services between the JV and the co-venturer; and - (b) The same had relied upon the decision in the case of Mormugao Port Trust, which had been distinguished by the Tribunal in the case of Badve Helmets Pvt.
-Ltd. v.
-CCE [2018 (10) G.S.T.L.
-435].

-28. This contention of the Department is entirely misplaced inasmuch as the order dated 11-6-2020 of the Tribunal is not premised on the principle of mutuality.
-Further, the Department has assumed that merely because the unincorporated association and its members are deemed to be distinct persons, this by itself is enough to establish that a service has been provided by the appellant to the unincorporated joint venture.
+Ltd. vs. CCE13. - This contention of the Department is entirely misplaced inasmuch as the order dated 11.6.2020 of the Tribunal is not premised on the principle of mutuality.
+Further, the Department has assumed that merely because the unincorporated association and its members are deemed to be distinct persons, this by itself is enough to establish that a service has been provided by the Appellant to the unincorporated joint venture.
 This presumption is not tenable as the burden to prove that there was a rendition of service for a consideration is a sine qua non for any liability to service tax being attracted.
 No evidence has been led by the Department to establish this fact.
-On the contrary, the Tribunal in the decision rendered on 11-6-2020, arrived at a finding of fact to the effect that the Government of India along with the appellant, RIL and ONGC had entered into a joint venture stowards the venture was not by way of a service being rendered to the joint venture, but in their own interest, in the course or furtherance of the common objective of the joint venture.

-29. It is also pertinent to note that the decision of the Tribunal in Cricket Club of India had been relied upon by the Tribunal not in support of the proposition that there cannot be a levy to service tax by applying the principle of mutuality, but on the point that a mere flow of money by itself is not enough to fasten a service tax liability.
+On the contrary, the Tribunal in the decision rendered on 11.06.2020, arrived at a finding of fact to the effect that the Government of India along with the Appellant, RIL and ONGC had entered into a joint venture agreement, whereunder each co-venturer had its own set of obligations and the responsibility discharged by each of the co-venturers towards the venture was not by way of a service being rendered to the joint venture, but in their own interest, in the course or furtherance of the common objective of the joint venture. - 29.
+It is also pertinent to note that the decision of the Tribunal in Cricket Club of India had been relied upon by the Tribunal not in support of the proposition that there cannot be a levy to service tax by applying the principle of mutuality, but on the point that a mere flow of money by itself is not enough to fasten a service tax liability.
 It is obligatory on the part of the Department to show that the said flow of money is a consideration for rendition of a service, in which case alone there can be a liability to service tax.
 The said burden has not been discharged in the facts of the present case.
-The relevant findings of the Tribunal in Cricket Club of India, which were relied upon by the Tribunal in the case of the appellant, are reproduced herein below :
+The relevant findings of the Tribunal in Cricket Club of India, which were relied upon by the Tribunal in the case of the Appellant, are reproduced herein below: